tldr-pages/tldr/pages/common/rustfmt.md

 `rustfmt --check {{source.rs}}`

-- Backup any modified files before formatting (if a file `source.rs` is formated, the backup is `source.bk`):
+- Backup any modified files before formatting (the original file is renamed with a `.bk` extension):

 `rustfmt --backup {{source.rs}}`